probot/probot/CONTRIBUTING.md

 0. Open a new issue.
 Your bot should post a comment (you may need to refresh to see it).

 ## Debugging
+0. Always run `$ script/bootstrap` and restart the server if package.json has changed.
+0. To turn on verbose logging, start server by running ` $ DEBUG=Probot GITHUB_TOKEN=xxx script/server`
 0. To see what requests are going out, enable debugging mode for  GitHub client in `/server.js`:

         const github = new GitHubApi({
           debug: true
         });
-0. Always run `$ script/bootstrap` and restart the server if package.json has changed.